Isanagui1818/optimizacion-del-descanso/README.md

 # Postgraduate final project

-This is my final graduate project in Data Analytics and Programming Applied to the Social Sciences 2022-2023.
+This is my final postgraduate project in Data Analytics and Programming applied to Social Sciences 2022-2023.
 It is a study on sleep data.
-The data analyzed has been extracted from the Garmin Fenix 6X Pro smartwatch.
+The analyzed data has been extracted from the Garmin Fenix 6X Pro smartwatch.

-The purpose of the project rather than doing a real research, is to do ETL, statistical analysis and data visualization work in R language.
+The purpose of the project, rather than conducting real research, is to perform ETL (Extract, Transform, Load) work, statistical analysis, and data visualization in the R language.